One of the main benefits of the WordPress platform is the ability to quickly expand your WordPress website or blog’s functionality using plugins.

 - Migrate information from non-WP platforms

 - Customize guest commenting (e.g. displaying Facebook posts)

 - Inserting code and script elements into your posts and pages

 - Add animated graphic elements and advanced text formatting options

 - Add and manage QR codes

-- Improve Google local search
+- Improve your local search listings on Google

 - Add a map

 - Post your posts automatically on sites like Facebook, Twitter, YouTube, Pinterest and others